The nonlinear initiation of side--branching by activator-inhibitor-substrate (Turing) morphogenesis: The emergence of peak solutions from the Turing onset

 Note that an inconsequential weak diffusion for the $Y$ field ($D_{\text Y}=10^{-7}\ll D_{\text A}$) was added for numerical regularity.
 Stability is complemented by standard eigenvalue computations using a linearized version of~\eqref{eq:AI}.

-Using~\eqref{eq:AIode}, it is possible to numerically obtain (using the path-continuation package AUTO~\cite{doedel2012auto}) the primary branch of bifurcating Turing solutions~\footnote{The codes for computation using the AUTO package are available upon request}, i.e., solutions with periodicity $\LT=2\pi/\kT \simeq 2.88$, where $\kT$ is the critical wavenumber at the instability onset $\rH=\rT$.
+Using~\eqref{eq:AIode}, it is possible to numerically obtain (using the path-continuation package AUTO~\cite{doedel2012auto}) the primary branch of bifurcating Turing solutions~\footnote{In computations using the AUTO package, spatial discretization typically followed: NTST=400 and NCOL=4}, i.e., solutions with periodicity $\LT=2\pi/\kT \simeq 2.88$, where $\kT$ is the critical wavenumber at the instability onset $\rH=\rT$.
 The periodic solutions, $\LT$, bifurcate subcritically, that is, towards the stable direction of $\vP_*$ (see Fig.~\ref{fig:bif_uni}), and are unstable.
 Typically, periodic solutions of the Turing type are accompanied by groups of nearby peaks~\cite{yochelis2008formation} that organize in the so-called ``snakes and ladders'' structure~\cite{burke2007snakes}.
-By performing a continuation on large domains, $\LH=50\gg \LT$, peaks are indeed found ($\LH$ is a periodic domain which length can be as large as desired), but they are isolated and do not form the typical ``snakes and ladders'' structure.
-Instead, these isolated peaks organize in a \textit{foliated} homoclinic snaking structure~\cite{ponedel2016forced,parra2018bifurcation}, in which peaks repel each other.
-Consequently, the peaks approach equidistant separation~\cite{yochelis2008formation,parra2018bifurcation}, which means that the length scale depends on the domain size and the nonlinear perturbations throughout the domain as opposed to the typical Turing theory.
+By performing a continuation on large domains, $\LH=50\gg \LT$, peaks are indeed found ($\LH$ is a periodic domain {whose} length can be as large as desired), but they are isolated and do not form the typical ``snakes and ladders'' structure. {Instead, these isolated peaks organize in a distinct \textit{foliated} homoclinic snaking structure, in which peaks repel each other.
 In region $\rT<\rH\lesssim 2.24\cdot 10^{-5}$, there are many additional coexisting solutions, but these are studied in more detail elsewhere~\cite{knobloch2020stationary}.
+Consequently, the peaks approach equidistant separation~\cite{yochelis2008formation,parra2018bifurcation}, which means that the length scale depends on the domain size and the nonlinear perturbations throughout the domain as opposed to the typical Turing patterns.}